 by Mark McHale

-Turns out, that very weekend, our home town was hosting the annual Athens County Marathon and my nephew, niece, and Bbrother-in-law were all going to pound their knees and ankles into submission while rubbing more skin off sensitive parts of their body than a well-trained masochist could muster with a cheese grader.
+Turns out, that very weekend, our hometown was hosting the annual Athens County Marathon, and my nephew, niece, and Brother-in-law were all going to pound their knees and ankles into submission while rubbing more skin off sensitive parts of their body than a well-trained masochist could muster with a cheese grater.

 And man, what a demo they put on.
 Both extremely dangerous in their own right, the two junior enlisted attackers were dealt with quickly and effectively.
-This K-9 Warrior was extremely impressive as are the multitude of K-9’s that search, rescue, parachute and guard the very freedoms that we all believe in.
-What stuck the very core of my dog loving nature occurred right after the demo ended.
-I watched SGT Malamute wait patiently, and calmly, as his handler answered questions and received praise by the very stunned crowd.
-The look in his eyes was that very same look my cookie thieving, Horseshit burping pooch has every night as we bid each other a good night’s sleep.
+This K-9 Warrior was extremely impressive as are the multitude of K-9s that search, rescue, parachute and guard the very freedoms that we all believe in.
+What stuck to the very core of my dog-loving nature occurred right after the demo ended.
+I watched SGT Malamute wait patiently, and calmly, as his handler answered questions and received praise from the very stunned crowd.
+The look in his eyes was that very same look my cookie-thieving, Horseshit burping pooch has every night as we bid each other a good night’s sleep.
 No words are said on their part, but their ears and tails tell us the depth of their feelings.

 There are fewer bonds deeper than that of a military dog and his handler.
 Or perhaps I should say a Handler and his unconditional, unwavering Best Friend.

-This article first appeared in The Havok Journal July 18, 2018.
+This article first appeared in The Havok Journal on July 18, 2018.